Diabetes and excessive sweating

-- hyperhidrosis: excessive sweating not caused by temperature or exercise
+- Hyperhidrosis.
+This type of sweating is not necessarily caused by temperature or exercise.

-- gustatory sweating: caused by food and limited to face and neck areas
+- Gustatory sweating.
+This type is caused by food and is limited to face and neck areas.

-- night sweats: caused by low blood glucose during the night
+- Night sweats.
+These are caused by low blood glucose during the night.

-Gustatory sweating is different than hyperhidrosis.
-It is also not unique to people with diabetes.
-However, people with diabetic autonomic neuropathy are more likely to experience this than those without nerve damage.
-Luckily, it is easy to identify.
-If you break a sweat when you eat or drink, you’re experiencing this condition.
-It can also occur just by thinking about or looking at food.
+People with diabetic autonomic neuropathy or diabetic nephropathy are more likely to experience gustatory sweating than those without these conditions.
+If you sweat profusely in your head and neck region when you eat or drink, you’re experiencing gustatory sweating.
+It can also occur just by thinking about or smelling food.

 - exercising too close to bedtime

 - certain types of insulin taken in the evening

 Blood glucose control is the best way to manage night sweats caused by low blood glucose.
 Sometimes, simply adjusting your exercise time or eating a snack before bed can help.
 Your doctor can help you alter your diet, exercise, or medications to reduce or eliminate night sweats.

 Treating excessive sweating usually requires medications.
 These may come with side effects and varying levels of effectiveness.
 Most are topical or pills, but Botox (botulinum toxin injection) is often used.

 - sweat gland removal, for issues in armpits only